 Hotjar is designed to empower you and your team to build a better experience for your site users and customers, while ensuring their rights to privacy are respected.

 Because of this, all data collected and processed with Hotjar must solely be used by the site or app owner and not shared with third parties, unless explicit consent has been received from all data parties.
 This includes but is not limited to:

 - Selling or sharing the data with third parties

 For more detail, have a read of our full Acceptable Use Policy here.

 Where does Hotjar store my end-user data?

-End-user data is stored with Amazon Web Services, which is located at the eu-west-1 datacenter located in Ireland (European Union).
-Your data will not leave the European Union.
+User and usage data that Hotjar collects is stored with Amazon Web Services, which is located at the eu-west-1 datacenters located in Ireland (European Union).
+Please check out Data Safety, Privacy & Security for more detailed information.